eye4357/x_make_graphviz_x/README.md

 - [Road to 0.20.4 Engineering Proposal](../x_0_make_all_x/Change%20Control/0.20.4/Road%20to%200.20.4%20Engineering%20Proposal.md)
 - [Road to 0.20.3 Engineering Proposal](../x_0_make_all_x/Change%20Control/0.20.3/Road%20to%200.20.3%20Engineering%20Proposal.md)

+## Reconstitution Drill
+The monthly lab rebuild verifies this renderer from bare metal.
+Install Graphviz on the sacrificial machine, rerun the exporters, confirm SVG paths match the orchestrator's expectations, and log every binary version.
+Any wobble in the drill feeds updates into this README and the Change Control docket before production notices.

 ## Cross-Linked Intelligence
 - [x_make_markdown_x](../x_make_markdown_x/README.md) — consumes these diagrams for documentation drops
 - [x_make_mermaid_x](../x_make_mermaid_x/README.md) — the sister renderer for Mermaid schematics